- Share your observations

 - Kevin Doyle

 Large-flowered Ground-cherry (Leucophysalis grandiflora)

-Large-flowered Ground-cherry (Leucophysalis grandiflora), a State Special Concern plant, is found mostly in recently burned or disturbed moist to dry forests, as well as on gravel bars of large rivers.
+Large-flowered Ground-cherry (Leucophysalis grandiflora), a Wisconsin Special Concern plant, is found mostly in recently burned or disturbed moist to dry forests, as well as on gravel bars of large rivers.
 Blooming occurs throughout July; fruiting occurs throughout August.
 The optimal identification period for this species is throughout July.

 Synonyms: Chamaesaracha grandiflora, Physalis grandiflora

 - Distinguishing characteristics: Flowers white with a pale yellow center, 2 to 4 from the upper nodes; leaves lance-ovate, entire.

 - Flower characteristics: Inflorescence commonly of 2 to 4 flowers from the upper nodes, on pedicels 10 to 15 mm; flowers white with a pale yellow center, 3 to 4 cm wide; corolla wide open; filaments slender; anthers 3 mm.

 - Fruit characteristics: Fruiting calyx 1.5 cm, round-ovoid, open at the end and nearly filled by the berry.